MikheyevLab/Computing-Fall-2015/_posts/2015-09-25-2-starting-wth-python.md

 For more information that a look at [this tutorial by Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-manage-packages-in-ubuntu-and-debian-with-apt-get-apt-cache) or [the ubuntu help](https://help.ubuntu.com/community/AptGet/Howto).

 ### Note: If you are using Mac OSX
 Since Mac is a operating system that is derived from Unix most of the things we talk about in this course will also work on a mac (Try opening a terminal and do some of the things you learned in the last lecture).
-Sadly Apple did not implement a package manager (outside the walled garden that is the AppStore), butluckily there is a community alternative called [Homebrew](http://brew.sh/).
+Sadly Apple did not implement a package manager (outside the walled garden that is the AppStore), but luckily there is a community alternative called [Homebrew](http://brew.sh/).
 If you want more information take a look at [this tutorial](http://dghubble.com/blog/posts/homebrew-os-x-package-management/).

 ## Compiling packages from source.
 If a software is not available with a package manager you are probably going to have to install that package from source.